-The Del Paso Manor Water District should not experience any new growth because there is not any significant undeveloped territory within the District.
+The Del Paso Manor Water District should not experience any significant new growth because there is not any significant undeveloped territory within the District.
 The District has sufficient capacity to meet its current and projected demand.
-The District maintains both wells and pipeline on an ongoing basis and has not deferred maintenance work.
+The District maintains both wells and pipelines on an ongoing basis and has not deferred maintenance work.
 Eventually, transmission and distribution lines will need to be replaced.
+The Del Paso Manor Water District replaces a section of pipe after there has been three leaks in any given section.
+Also, the District attempts to maintain a constant pressure in pipe infrastructure to minimize rapid pressure changes that cause stress to pipes.